-I cannot claim to have fulfilled adequately the task I set myself in this volume; for that I would need much more space much more time.
+I cannot claim to have fulfilled adequately the task I set my-self in this volume; for that I would need much more space much more time.
 Yet these stories give a hint that one of the most stirring of science fiction adventures remains our first sight of Deneb IV.
 The science fiction adventure is more than merely an adventure.
 It stands for one of the fundamentals of the psyche, the quest for knowledge.
 What is unknown must be known.
 Though it brings disaster.

-Brush aside the palsied claim that this sf or that is pessimistic.
+Brush aside the palsied claim that this sf or that is pessi-mistic.
 For there are dark riddles in our nature that must be faced.
 Many of the great life-giving legends concern the necessity for acquiring knowledge even if it brings disaster.
-The story of Adam and Eve, the story of Faust, of Frankenstein, of Dr Jekyll, all embody this understanding.
-The knowledge always brings pain, and often degradation as well; yet still the journey into knowing must be made.
-One day, there will be a journey into knowledge that will bring a fairer reward - and then perhaps Mankind itself will be changed.
+The story of Adam and Eve, the story of Faust, of Franken-stein, of Dr Jekyll, all embody this understanding.
+The know-ledge always brings pain, and often degradation as well; yet still the journey into knowledge that will bring a fairer re-ward - and then perhaps Mankind itself will be changed.
 The Sack need not always give a dusty answer.

 Perhaps that redeeming knowledge will be found on another planet, though personally I doubt it (the journey to wisdom needs stillness, not action).
 Meanwhile, there remains the romantic excitement of viewing, at the end of the journey, another fragment of matter harbouring its own secrets, silences sea birds.
-The South African poet, Roy Campbell, said it precisely in the first verses of a poem celebrating his sight of Tristan da Cunha, as it stood out from the wastes of the South Atlantic:
+The South African poet, Roy Campbell, said it pre-cisely in the first verses of a poem celebrating his sight of Tristan da Cunha, as it stood out from the wastes of the South Atlantic:

-Snore in the foam; the night is vast and blind; The blanket of the mist about your shoulders, Sleep your old sleep of rock, snore in the wind, Snore in the spray! the storm your slumber lulls, His wings are folded on your nest of boulders As on their eggs the grey wings of your gulls.
+Snore in the foam; the night is vast and blind; The blanket of the mist about your shoulders, Sleep your old sleep of rock, snore in the wind, Snore in the spray!
+The storm your slumber lulls, His wings are folded on your nest of boulders As on their eggs the grey wings of your gulls.